-Sayeed found a rope, put a loop around his neck and kicked off the chair.
+Sayeed found a rope in his family’s backyard shed.
+Surrounded by the night, he put a loop around his neck and kicked off the chair.

 Today you can help people discover the hope of Jesus in the midst of overwhelming situations.

-But when he slipped a rope around his neck and kicked off the chair, the rope around his neck broke, and he fell to the floor weeping.
-He cried out to God for help.
+So he slipped a rope around his neck and kicked off the chair.
+But the rope partially broke and his foot hit the ground.

 Fifteen minutes later a Global Heart Ministries’ team member called his phone.

 Sayeed thought it was a joke at first.
-But he could not ignore what the woman on the phone was telling him about Jesus.
+But he couldn’t ignore the woman on the phone, speaking to him in his own Azerbaijani language, who asked if he’d like to talk about Jesus.

 You can help people like Sayeed hear about Jesus and the plans He has for their lives.

-Our staff helped him connect with a local Underground Church so he could grow in his faith alongside other believers.
+Our staff helped Sayeed connect with a local church so he could grow in his faith alongside other believers.
 He joined a discipleship group and participates in local outreach events every chance he gets.

 “I am never tired from this work.
 I have so much energy and excitement,” he said.

-His family noticed the change in his life and wanted to know more.
-Sayeed shared the Gospel with them, and one by one his sister, mother, father and aunt also trusted in Jesus.
+His family noticed the radical change in his life and wanted to know more.
+Sayeed shared the Gospel with them, and one by one his sister, father, mother, cousin and grandmother also trusted in Jesus.

 Sayeed developed a relationship with our local Connect Center team.
-Every time he meets with our staff, he tells them about someone else who has heard the Gospel and made a decision to follow Jesus.
+Every time he meets with our staff, he tells them about someone else who has heard the Gospel and made a decision of faith.

 Sayeed isn’t wasting his second chance—he’s telling everyone about Jesus and the new life He gives.

-Today there are millions of people across the Middle East and Central Asia who are searching for hope.
+Today there are millions of people across Central Asia and the Middle East who are desperately searching for hope.
 By partnering with Global Heart Ministries, you can give them access to the message of Jesus.
-Using innovative technology and digital media, we share the Gospel, provide connection to the Underground Church and supply faith-building resources to people living in the most unreached regions of the world.
+Using innovative technology and digital media, we share the Gospel, provide connection to the persecuted church and supply faith-building resources to people living in the most unreached region of the world.

 Will you give now to share the Good News with people like Sayeed and help them discover the One who gives new life and second chances?